-Names: Do not forget to include your name and matriculation number.
+Names: Do not forget to include your name, matriculation number and email address.

-Format: It is mandatory to use the LATEX-template we provide to generate your PDF.
-See Getting Started with LATEX below if this is your first time using LATEX.
+Format: It is mandatory to use the LaTeX-template we provide to generate your submission PDF.
+See Getting Started with LaTeX below if this is your first time using LaTeX.
+Take the time to look at the LaTeX template we provide and follow the structure and examples set.

 Answers: If a task asks a question, you need to include your answer in the PDF, not in code comments.
 Write in complete sentences with proper spelling, grammar and punctuation.
-If in doubt, run your replies through a spelling checker.
+If in doubt, run your submission through a spelling checker.